-1Some regulatory agencies, including the Securities and Exchange Commission and the United States General Accounting Office, have promulgated rules or regulations regarding independence of accountants practicing before them.
-Rule 2-01 of the Commission's Regulation S-X, "Qualifications of Accountants," addresses itself in part to the subject of independence: "The Commission will not recognize any certified public accountant or public accountant as independent who is not in fact independent."
+X, "Qualifications of Accountants," addresses itself in part to the subject of independence: "The Commission will not recognize any certified public accountant or public accountant as independent who is not in fact independent."
 Paragraphs (b) and (c) of this rule provide guidance as to its application.
 Further guidance and examples of situations involving independence are provided by the commission in accounting series releases.
 The General Accounting Office publication, Standards for Audit of Governmental Organizations, Programs, Activities & Functions, treats the subject of independence in chapter 3.

-2 For the purposes of this section on independence, the term personnel encompasses all professional persons of the participating firm and is not limited to those in the accounting and auditing practice area.
+&lt;sup>2 For purposes of this section on independence, the term personnel encompasses all professional persons of the participating firm and is not limited to those in the accounting and auditing practice area.

-In instances where a firm is associated with financial statements, and the firm is not independent, see Statement on Auditing Standards No. 26 [AU section 504], for reporting requirements.
+&lt;sup>3 In instances where a firm is associated with financial statements, and the firm is not independent, see Statement on Auditing Standards No. 26 [AU section 504], for reporting requirements.